Skip to main content

 25 years of Achievement

-MacKillop has gone from strength to strength over its first 25 years, with a wide range of academic, sporting, cultural, performance, collective, and individual achievements.
+At the end of 2022 (and throughout 2023), MacKillop celebrated its Silver Jubilee.
+The College went from strength to strength over its first 25 years, with a wide range of academic, sporting, cultural, performance, collective, and individual achievements.

 Our Story